GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 A good infrastructure design eliminates all single-point-of-failures.
 While running one web server and one database server may save you money in the short run, how much would it cost your business if that one web server goes offline causing the entire hosting environment to crumble?

-It's best to design your hosting environment with at least 2 web servers behind a load balancer and 2 database servers on a active/passive failover setup.
+It's best to design your hosting environment with at least 2 web servers behind a load balancer and 2 database servers on an active/passive failover setup.

-Clearly most environments are more complicated than just a 2-tier setup, so you must implement an infrastructure design best suited for your business.
-But the point remains, high-availability and redundancy are crucial parts of your HIPAA compliant infrastructure.
+Most environments are more complicated than just a 2-tier setup, so you must implement an infrastructure design best suited for your business.
+However, the point remains, high-availability and redundancy are crucial parts of your HIPAA compliant infrastructure.

 ## The HIPAA Security Rule